Episode 29 (Twin Peaks): Production

 The officially credited writers for this episode are Mark Frost, Harley Peyton, and Robert Engels.
 However, David Lynch revised their script significantly sans credit; he maintained the episode's general structure but altered much of the dialogue and many scenes, most notably in the Red Room/Black Lodge sequences, making them more akin to the dream sequences in the first season.
-Lynch also expanded the cast, adding characters that were not in the original script like The Log Lady and some that hadn't been seen in the series for some time, including Maddy Ferguson, the Palmer family, Ronette Pulaski, and Heidi the waitress, meaning Ray Wise, Grace Zabriskie, Sheryl Lee, Phoebe Augustine, Andrea Hays and more return.
+Lynch also expanded the cast, adding characters that were not in the original script like The Log Lady and some that had not been seen in the series for some time, including Maddy Ferguson, the Palmer family, Ronette Pulaski, and Heidi the waitress, meaning Ray Wise, Grace Zabriskie, Sheryl Lee, Phoebe Augustine, Andrea Hays and more return.

 James Marshall, Joan Chen, and Piper Laurie do not appear in this episode.

 In an interview with Chris Rodley, Lynch said that the last episode "was written, but when it came to the Red Room, it was, in my opinion, completely and totally wrong.
 Completely and totally wrong.
 And so I changed that part.
 A lot of the other parts were things that had been started and were on a certain route, so they had to continue.
 But you can still direct them in a certain way.
 But I really like that last episode."